Heathcorp/lost-pixels/website/README.md

 Lost pixels is a collection of web-based experiments.
 Think of it as a digital, online gallery.

+The only requirements for an experiment to make it onto lost pixels is that it is collaborative and public.

 ## Requirements (TODO)

 1. Home page displaying navigation and the experiments list